coder-academy-students/major-project-3-alex-karolis/README.md

 Signup and navigate away...

+## The project

+Build an interactive React-Redux frontend with a separate Node.JS backend API to manage RethinkDB with thinky.io as an ORM wrapper.

 ## Client interaction

 ### Demonstrate your ability to satisfy your client with the quality of your work and high level of service.

 1. Record all interactions with your client in a diary format.

-  - email records provided to head teacher
+Email records provided to head teacher

 2. Plan information gathering activities to determine project requirements, constraints and risks.

-  - Research requirements constraints and risks.
+####Client requirements constraints and risks, a discussion of the project:

-####Client requirements:
+  The clients application involves some IP, and as such I cannot explicitly describe the details.
+However, the requirements can be mocked up in a Stack Overflow style clone, with Post data and associated Comment data.
+Which is how I decided to build the application for this project.

   Client has two main requirements.

+#####1.

 The first requirement was the ability to store and parse a large database.
 It was decided due to the shape of the data, and the dynamic manner in which the data would be created and stored that a noSQL database should be used.
 Initially we discussed using MongoDB, however due to the flexibility provided by using thinky.io as an ORM wrapper for RethinkDB we decided to try using thinky.io and rethinkDB together.
 This pattern enabled me to create dynamic joins on database queries that allowed a great deal of flexibility in the way the documents are stored and queried.

   RethinkDB has its own query language Reql which is a powerful functional programming style query language that is compatible with functional programming patterns in javascript.